Mugabe VP flees Zimbabwe anti-corruption probe

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HARARE: Zimbabwe´s former vice president on Monday fled from anti-corruption questioning after he was summoned over alleged criminal abuse of office, officials said.
+HARARE: Zimbabwe’s former vice president late on Monday fled from anti-corruption questioning after he was summoned over alleged criminal abuse of office, officials said.

-HARARE: Zimbabwe´s former vice president on Monday fled from anti-corruption questioning after he was summoned over alleged criminal abuse of office, officials said.
+HARARE: Zimbabwe’s former vice president late on Monday fled from anti-corruption questioning after he was summoned over alleged criminal abuse of office, officials said.